savonet/book/audio.md

 which will launch the `reqs.skip` command on the telnet server.

-If you like web interfaces more than old shell programs, you can add
+If you like web interfaces more than old shell programs, you can add\indexop{server.hoarbor}\index{harbor}

 ```liquidsoap
 server.harbor()